andrewwmclain/andrewwmclain.github.io/index.md

 <ul>
   <li>
-    Part of a project where I experimentally determined and compared the specifications of different protein quantitation kits.
+    Part of an individual project where I experimentally determined and compared the specifications of different protein quantitation kits.
   </li>
 </ul>